innogames/slack-bot/readme.md

   update_interval: '3s' # fewer Slack messages update during generation
   model: gpt-3.5-turbo
   temperature: 0.8
+  log_texts: true # opt in: log all input/output text to the log
 ```

 When using the "openai XXX" command within a existing thread, the previous messages are used as context for further calls.